USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/variables.md

 ## **Troubleshooting common issues**

-When working on HPC clusters, issues related to environment variables can lead to software errors, missing executables, or misconfigured jobs.
+When working on HPC clusters, issues related to environment variables can lead to software errors, missing executables or misconfigured jobs.
 This section explores common problems reported by users on SCINet clusters and provides practical debugging techniques to diagnose and resolve them effectively.

 <div class="usa-accordion">